Scalable high-fidelity and near-deterministic preparation of large photon-number states

-\paragraph*{Hybrid genetic and Adam search.} The optimization then proceeds iteratively over $G$ generations (Step~2 of Algorithm~Box).
-Within each generation, every individual first undergoes a short Adam pre-optimization using the loss function $\mathcal{L}(\boldsymbol{\theta})$, which introduces diversity and improves the overall population quality before genetic selection.
+\paragraph*{Hybrid genetic and Adam search.} The optimization then proceeds iteratively over $G$ generations (Step~2 of Fig.~\ref{alg:gadam}).
+Within each generation, every individual first undergoes a short Adam pre-optimization using the loss function $\mathcal{L}(\boldsymbol{\theta})$, which improves the overall population quality before genetic selection.
 After enforcing hard bounds on pulse durations and displacement amplitudes, the fitness of each individual is evaluated as $f=1-\mathcal{L}(\boldsymbol{\theta})$.
 An elite subset of the top-$E$ individuals is retained unchanged.

 New candidates are generated through tournament-based parent selection, uniform crossover of control parameters, and Gaussian mutation.
 A soft global timing constraint is imposed: if the total duration deviates from $T_{\mathrm{tar}}$ beyond a relative tolerance $\epsilon_T$, all $\tau_k$ are rescaled proportionally to restore the target total time.
 This allows the optimizer to freely redistribute pulse durations while preserving the global interference timescale set by the JC revival structure.
 The next generation is formed by combining the elite set with the newly generated offspring.